Header images courtesy of Twist & Buckle and Hooman by the Sea (Facebook)

 Rustico, Shop G01, G/F, D2 Place One, 9 Cheung Yee Street, Lai Chi Kok | (+852) 2743 4511

 Last but not least, let’s not forget the OG Spanish restaurant in Hong Kong: Olé.
 Opened in 1998, this stalwart has withstood the test of time to peddle authentic Spanish fare among lemon-yellow walls, glazed terracotta tiles, and decorative potteries.
-It should come as no surprise then that the Spanish Churros with Hot Chocolate ($80) is one of their most beloved dishes, a perfect combination of bitter and sweet to round off your lively Mediterranean meal.
+It should come as no surprise then that the Spanish churro with hot chocolate ($80) is one of their most beloved dishes, a perfect combination of bitter and sweet to round off your lively Mediterranean meal.

 Olé Spanish Restaurant, 1/F, Shun Ho Tower, 24–30 Ice House Street, Central | (+852) 2537 8856